 1. With normal use, brake fluid eventually breaks down and becomes contaminated with rust and dust.
-A normal-looking fluid is usually light and golden brown in color, and in most cases clear.
-If it is already dark and dirty, it may already be time to do a flush.
+A normal-looking fluid is usually light and golden brown in colour, and in most cases clear.
+If it is already dark and dirty, it may be time to do a flush.

 2. Brake fluid is hygroscopic.
 Meaning, it is prone to water absorption in that once the seal of its bottle is opened and fluid is deposited into the brake system, it starts to absorb about 3% of its weight in water every year.
 That’s why a brake flush is recommended every 2 years or so.

 3. A contaminated and increasingly ineffective brake fluid can cause interior damage to some integral parts of your brake system, making it not safe and unreliable.
 This is especially true of sensitive ABS brake parts that are not only expensive but are also connected to intricate electronics such as the ECU or computer box.

 4. If the flashpoint or boiling point of your brake fluid is significantly lowered due to moisture and dirt, this could lead to a vapor lock which in turn could cause a total brake failure.
 You may attempt to floor the pedal, but no brakes will be applied.